 5.3.72 Have Other Methods of Gathering Performance Data

 Obviously, there is more to your aviation safety management program than just reporting issues.
-Issues come up during other operations besides normal, front line operations.
-Your other operations should integrated into your reporting system, such as:
+Issues come up during other operations besides normal, front-line operations.
+Your other operations should be integrated into your reporting system, such as

 - Auditing process for all internal audit operations;